Choosing The Best Food For Our Dogs

 They are certified Organic processors, which means we have met the strict requirements laid down by the Organic Farmers and Growers Association.
 This allows us to purchase, process and sell organic goods.

-Why I No Longer Recommend Natures Menu: I have had a quite a few people contact me and ask me why I no longer recommend Natures Menu, There are a number of reasons.
+Why I No Longer Recommend Natures Menu: I have had quite a few people contact me and ask me why I no longer recommend Natures Menu, There are a number of reasons.
 I do not believe they have kept up with changes in the market, I believe that other manufacturers are probably now producing better quality Raw Ingredients.
 I had not tested their food for about five years.
-When I contacted them, they did not want me to test their food and preferred me to remove their listings, despite the fact they had got. many thousands of click-throughs in the last few years from this page.
+When I contacted them, they did not want me to test their products and preferred for us to remove the listing despite the fact they had received thousands of click-throughs in the last few years from this page.
 I think that says it all.

 Why would any company with a good product be concerned about a third party assessing their food again?
 And also not want thousands of click-throughs for free?
 I do not charge any company to be on this page.
 Probably, because I say it as it is and do not pull any punches if it is bad I say so.
 But make your own mind up?